-Parents who bring their children to my pediatrics practice often ask me how much sleep their kids need.
+How much sleep do kids need?
+It’s a question I hear a lot from parents who bring their children to my pediatrics practice.
 Medically speaking, it’s an important question to ask, because sleep is a vital restorative process that can affect overall health, daytime sleepiness, behavior, and development.
 So, you do need to be mindful of whether your child is getting enough sleep.
 As a mom of three boys, however, I know it’s not as simple as laying your baby or toddler or even big kid down at night and willing him to fall asleep right away and stay asleep as long as you want him to (wouldn’t it be amazing if that’s how it worked?!).

 Newborns to 4-Months-Old